 A: Students need to average 15.25 credit hours per semester to graduate in four years.

 Q: Do Biology majors need to complete an Ethics Requirement?

-At this time, Biology does not require an Ethics course to receive a B.S. in Biology.
+Biology does not require an Ethics course to receive a B.S. in Biology.

 Q: Do I have to take extra courses to complete the Global Perspectives overlay?